The propagation of the doctrine of the Virgin Birth by the Hellenist and Latin Fathers served two purposes:

 The Septuagint itself in Gen: 34:2-4 twice describes Dinah after her rape by Shechem as a parthenos and the word was also used in classical Greek literature to refer to women who had not retained their virginity biologically e.g. Homer, Iliad 2.514; Pindar, Pythian Odes 3.34; Sophocles, Trachiniae 1219; Aristophanes, Clouds 530.

-But over and above all the foregoing semantic disputes is the central issue that the book of Isaiah is a Jewish book reflecting Jewish thought.
-The concept of a virgin birth is utterly alien to Jewish thought.
+But over and above all the foregoing semantic disputes is the central issue that the book of Isaiah is an Israelite book reflecting Israelite thought.
+The concept of a virgin birth is utterly alien to Israelite thought.
 It was alien to Isaiah, it was alien to the Jews of the New Testament, it is alien to Jews now and always will be.

 An important observation to be made from all the above is that if Isaiah did indeed prophesy a virgin birth for Jesus, as Christian scholars assert, then that particular manner of being born applied equally to the child Immanuel born in Isaiah's own time.
 Thus they are faced with a profound theological problem — two virgin births!